Ann Wagner: 2012

 Wagner announced her candidacy for Missouri's 2nd congressional district after incumbent Representative Todd Akin announced his candidacy for U.S. Senate.
 Wagner was endorsed by New Jersey governor Chris Christie, former Arkansas governor Mike Huckabee, former U.S. attorney general John Ashcroft, and the anti-abortion women's group the Susan B. Anthony List.
 She won the four-way Republican primary—the de facto election given the lack of support for Democratic nominee Glenn Koenen—with 66% of the vote.
 In November, she won the general election by 23 points.

-Wagner is the third Republican woman elected to Congress from Missouri (after Jo Ann Emerson and Vicky Hartzler), and the second who was not elected as a stand-in for her husband (after Hartzler; Emerson was originally elected to finish out the term of her late husband, Bill Emerson).
+Wagner is the third Republican woman elected to the House of Representatives from Missouri (after Jo Ann Emerson and Vicky Hartzler), and the second who was not elected as a stand-in for her husband (after Hartzler; Emerson was originally elected to finish out the term of her late husband, Bill Emerson).